Lon Tinkle

-Julien Lon Tinkle (March 20, 1906 - January 11, 1980) was a historian, writer, book critic, and professor who specialized in the history of Texas.
-Tinkle, the long-time book editor and critic for the Dallas Morning News, was known for his award-winning books, including an engaging history of the battle of the Alamo and a biography of J. Frank Dobie.
-He is the namesake for the Texas Institute of Letters' highest honor, the Lon Tinkle Award for Lifetime Achievement.
+Julien Lon Tinkle (March 20, 1906 - January 11, 1980) was a historian, writer, and book critic, who specialized in French literature and the history of Texas.
+Tinkle, professor at Southern Methodist University and long-time book editor and critic for the Dallas Morning News, was known for his award-winning books, including a widely-read history of the battle of the Alamo and a biography of J. Frank Dobie.
+He was president of the Texas Institute of Letters from 1949 to 1952 and is today the namesake of its highest honor, the Lon Tinkle Award for Lifetime Achievement.

-Tinkle spent most of his life in Dallas, Texas, where he graduated from and later taught at Southern Methodist University.

 Early life and education

+Tinkle was born in Dallas, Texas on March 20, 1906, to James Ward Tinkle and Mary (née Gardenhire) Tinkle.
+His grandfather had been a rancher and farmer in Rockwall, Texas, a community co-founded by his great-grandfather.
+His French grandmother, who spoke the language and made wine, gave him what he later described as an instinctive love of France.

-Tinkle was born in Dallas, Texas on March 20, 1906 to James Ward Tinkle and Mary (née Garden) Tinkle.
-He attended Southern Methodist University in Dallas, where he earned a Bachelor of Arts degree in 1927 and a Master of Arts degree in 1932.
-Tinkle then moved to Paris, where he studied at the Sorbonne.
-He earned an additional degree there in 1933, returning shortly thereafter for post-graduate work at Columbia University.
+Tinkle attended Southern Methodist University in Dallas, where he earned a Bachelor of Arts degree in 1927 and a Master of Arts degree in 1932.
+Tinkle then moved to Paris, where he studied at the University of Paris, earning a diplôme de phonétique in 1933.
+He subsequently undertook post-graduate work at Columbia University.

 Career

 After completing his post-graduate work, Tinkle accepted a position as an instructor at his alma mater, Southern Methodist University.
 He eventually became the school's E. A. Lilly Professor of Literature.
 In 1942 he began working as a book editor and critic for the Dallas Morning News.
 According to Evelyn Oppenheimer in her book A Book Lover in Texas, after Tinkle became the book editor, "book reviewing in The Dallas Morning News rose to a level of notable quality and was nationally recognized".
+From 1949 until 1952, Tinkle served as president of the Texas Institute of Letters.